jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 If you're not sure where to start, there are many résumé examples and templates online.

-If your university has a Career Center, ask someone there to take a look at your résumé.
+If your university has a Career Center, ask someone there to take a look at your résumé, but be prepared.
-But be prepared.
-Everyone has an opinion when it comes to résumé.
+Everyone has an opinion when it comes to résumés.
 If you ask ten people to look over your résumé, you're likely to get 11 different opinions.

 Take all recommendations with a grain of salt.